nagygr/rustman/rust.md

 time = "0.1.12"
 ```

-where the string contains the *semver* of the project.
+where the string contains the *semver* of the crate.
 In some cases, more
 details are needed, e.g.:

 ```toml